Skip to content

 5. The vision should be malleable:

 I’m often surprised to learn that many managers believe creating an Employee Engagement Program is a one-time endeavor.
-Once a program is put into place it remains unchanged over time.
-If the points above tell us anything, it is that behaviors change and so must the vision of the organization.
+Once a program is put into place, it remains unchanged over time.
+If the points above tell us anything, behaviors change, and so must the organization's vision.
 No Employee Engagement Program can be static.
-Engagement levels by employees are always in flux and can be influenced by many factors, both internal and external to the organization.
+Employee engagement levels are always in flux and can be influenced by many factors, both internal and external to the organization.

-Employee engagement requires not just a deep commitment but a willingness to want to create a work environment that matters to all employees.
-It is the creation of the vision statement that provides the roadmap for the managers to follow and make the subsequent program succeed.
+Employee engagement requires a deep commitment and a willingness to create a work environment that matters to all employees.
+The creation of the vision statement provides the roadmap for the managers to follow and make the subsequent program succeed.